AzmiHaider92/ViewFormer/README.md

 pip install -e .

+- codebook and transformer were trained with the parameters given by the original project and achieved the following results.

 Codebook training
 |         |    mse    |   rmse   |     mae   |    psnr   |   lpips   |   ssim   |
 | ------- | --------- | -------- | --------- | --------- | --------- | ---------|